omargalal20/E-Tourism-Recommendation-System/README.md

 # E-Tourism-Recommendation-System

-I used prolog to recommend to the customer an offer accordingly.
+We used prolog to recommend to the customer an offer accordingly.
 See description behind project.

 Travel agencies providing a knowledge base of the available offers they could recommend to customers.
 For each of those offers, the accommodation and means of transportation is specified.
 Moreover, they all also